-It’s probably not this first question that pops into mind when thinking about cats but, have you ever wondered what is a group of cats called?
+What is a group of cats called?
+It’s probably not this first question that pops into mind when thinking about cats that’s for sure!

 A group of cats is called a Clowder.
 If you’ve never heard that word before don’t stress, me neither.
 The group can also go by the name glaring, pounce or funnily enough, destruction.
 Whilst a litter of kittens can go by kindle.